 The research was overseen by a Steering Committee chaired by Sir Peter Gershon, Chairman of Tate & Lyle and National Grid plc and comprising Mark Clare, former CEO, Barratt Developments plc, Mark Gillett, Global Head of Value Creation, Silver Lake, Stephen Hester, Group CEO, RSA Insurance Group plc, Malcolm McKenzie, Managing Director, Alvarez & Marsal and Professor Andrew Kakabadse, Henley Business School.

-Download the full report for our full analysis and findings:
+Download these reports for our full analysis and findings:

 Boards in Challenging Times: Extraordinary Disruptions

 You may also want to download the detailed case studies which were an important input into our research:

 - Case Study: BAE Systems Total Performance Cultural Transformation

 - Case Study: Barratt Developments Road to Recovery

 - Case Study: Skype Technologies - Reviving the Disruptor

 - Case Study: Thomas Cook’s Transformation - A CEO for a Season